Print

 -

-The project is targeted at postgraduate students, professionals and managers from developing countries and provides them with a wide range of skills in environmental management.
+The project is targeted at postgraduate students, practitioners and managers from developing countries and provides them with a wide range of skills in environmental management.
 It combines lecture series and interactive workshops to deepen the understanding of sustainable approaches such as ecosystem-based management (EBM), nature-based solutions (NbS) and restoration measures and to promote practical skills.
 The events on Vilm Island (May 30 to October 23, 2024) as well as previous formats, such as the 88th UNEP/UNESCO/BMUV course focusing on water resource management (October 2023 in Dresden), played a central role in knowledge transfer.
 The aim is to equip future decision-makers with the necessary tools to effectively tackle complex environmental and societal challenges.

 Knowledge transfer in interdisciplinary formats